Today Thursday 24th February marks the 75 anniversary of what was termed the “Big Snow of ’47”.

 The first photograph shows Martin McLoughlin (3rd) and Paddy Purcell (5th) carrying the post from Boyle station to Ballymote.

-Pics copyright of Boyletoday.com and can not be reproduced without permission
+(Pics are copyright of Boyletoday.com and can strictly not be reproduced without permission)